cloudlinux/cloudlinux-doc-test/docs/cloudlinux_installation/README.md

 But when you deploy CloudLinux from the ISO image, these packages will be preinstalled.
 You can reinstall them after installing the control panel.
 :::

-#### Explanation of changes
+#### CLDeploy Explained

-CloudLinux uses the fact that it is very close to CentOS and RHEL to convert systems in place, requiring just one reboot.
-Our conversion script does the following actions:
+By its design, CloudLinux OS is very close to the upstream operating system, CentOS.
+This makes the conversion process relatively straightforward, requiring just one reboot.
+Here's what the cldeploy script does when you run it:

 * Backups the original repository settings into <span class="notranslate">`/etc/cl-convert-saved`</span>.
 * Backups RHEL system ID into <span class="notranslate">`/etc/cl-convert-saved`</span> (RHEL systems only).